fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 * [ ] Document the ways the mechanism can be cheated.
 For example, the `__resumeAt` can be cheated by using an arbitrary integer for the destination.
 The code will still be verifiable, however it will be the equivalent of a drop-through the switch statement generated for a `__resumeAt`.
 Because of this it likely still warrants an `Unchecked`.
 * [ ] consider warnings for the lack of asynchronous tailcalls.

+* [ ] "I have a design question.
+Is there any reason magic naming (i.e. __expand_) was used over, say, attributes?
+Was it ease of implementation, or because of limitations of attributes?
+Or something else?"

+  > This is all still open for discussion.
+Basically, attributes aren't allowed on expression-locals in F# today, and I was looking for something sufficiently weird to highlight that this is a here-be-dragons compiler optimization feature.